flutter/website/faq.md

 We are building plugins for [IntelliJ IDEA](https://www.jetbrains.com/idea/), enabling [fully integrated development experience](/intellij-ide/) for Flutter.
 The plugins work in both the Ultimate and the free Community editions.

+Alternatively, you can use a combination of the `flutter` command in a terminal and one of the many editors that support [editing Dart](https://www.dartlang.org/tools).

 ## Can I build 3D (OpenGL) apps with Flutter?